alphagov/registers-tech-docs/source/documentation/support/troubleshooting.md

 ### Common issues

 Please find information below about common problems when using registers.
-If your issue is not included or you are struggling to use registers in your product or service, please contact the GDS registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a>.
+If your issue is not included or you are struggling to use registers in your product or service, please contact the [GDS registers team](https://registers.cloudapps.digital/support.html).

 **Registers still in beta**